-This program will help you to calibrate your display without a hardware calibrator device.
+This program will help you to calibrate your monitor without a hardware calibrator device.
 High accuracy calibration is achieved by the high sensitivity of the human eye to neutral-color shades.
 The generated test patterns are based on an scientific article “Measurement of display transfer characteristic (gamma)” by A. Roberts.
 Multiple display configurations or notebook displays are supported.

 As compared to other programs in this class, Lutcurve has high accuracy and flexibility in configuring virtually any monitor.
 This allows you to get great results even in low-quality TFT LCD displays based on TN-matrix.
 Best results are on IPS and PVA.